In this Article

 3. Can Suppress Your Baby’s Appetite

-How to Introduce Coconut Milk in Your Infant’s Diet?
+When and How to Introduce Coconut Milk in Your Infant’s Diet

-You do get coconut milk at the stores, but it is better to make it at home because this way you’ll be sure that your baby is not consuming preservatives.
+You can buy coconut milk from the grocery stores – it is convenient, but since it is about your baby, we suggest that you make it at home.
+By making coconut milk at home, you can be sure that your baby is not consuming preservatives.
 Here’s how you make fresh coconut milk for your baby at home –

 - Warm water